All The Info You Need For Visiting Israel

 Ramallah is the current, de facto political capital of Palestine and as such is an essential destination for anybody wishing to gain an insight into the region’s political situation.
 The city is significantly more prosperous and liberal than other Palestinian towns and as such may be a good base for travellers exploring the West Bank although it is very possible to see Ramallah in a day trip from Jerusalem.

 The most notable sight here is the tomb of former PLA leader Yasser Arafat.
+Ramallah is the most liberal of the Palestinian Cities and there is a bit of an underground Techno and Rave scene here which is a lot of fun.

 Hebron is at the forefront of the Israel/Palestine conflict and in some ways epitomizes the entire issue.
 Hebron is a now the site of what many term “illegal” Israeli settlements although Israel refutes that the settlements are illegal.
+If you are visiting Israel then you should definitely take a trip over to the Palestinian territory to check out Hebron – though it is not for the feint hearted.

 In response to a number of high profile assassinations the town is also subject to a heavy military presence and there are numerous army bases and checkpoints, severe restrictions on movement and curfews.